hamiltop/MongoLiteDB/README.md

 NoSQL is a complicated and touchy subject these days.
 Some people love it, some people hate it.
 Some proponents say it gives them flexibility in how they structure their data so they can focus on application logic rather than how data is stored.
 Opponents say that "NoSQL is for people who don't understand relational databases" (that's a quote, source provided upon request).

 Every flavor of database software has its strengths and weaknesses.
-The strengths are the result of optimization, the weaknesses teh result of informed decisions (at least, I hope that's how it works).
+The strengths are the result of optimization, the weaknesses the result of informed decisions (at least, I hope that's how it works).
 MongoLiteDB is no different.
 The things we want to optimize are ease of use and well... ease of use.

 Ease of Use
 -----------